Front-Burner/fb-test/README.md

 On the home page we would like to feature 1 menu item.

 1) Create a single menu item reference on Sanity for only the home page.
 Then create its type and add it to the query file.
 2) IMPORTANT: Instead of querying the data on page.tsx, we want you to query the item directly in a separate client component.
 Remember your React Hooks.
-Build out that component and add it to the home page.
+Build out that component and render it to the home page.

 ## Extra Credit - Create a drop down that selects and updates the preferred location.

 Create a dropdown on the home page that selects and updates the preferred location.
 The component has already been started under select-location and includes the correct imports.
 Use context/location.tsx & helpers folder for reference.
+The final component should render all fields of the selected location on the home page and update when a new location is selected.

 ## Notables